AI-sandbox/XGMix/README.md

 The program uses these two files as input to [rfmix's](https://github.com/slowkoni/rfmix) simulation algorithm to create training data for the model.

+## Calibration
+XGmix output is calibrated when training a new model which means that the output probabilities accurately reflect the confidence of the prediction made by the model.

 ### Advanced Options
 More advanced configuration settings can be found in *config.py*.
 They include general settings, simulation settings and model settings.
 More details are given in the file itself.